Tips to Stay Health During Rainy Season

-Created by Parentune Support Updated on Jun 20, 2012
+Created by Parentune Support Updated on Dec 22, 2019

 First showers of monsoon are overwhelming welcomed by everyone.
 Apart from giving relief from the intense heat of the summer season, monsoon brings some health risks as well.
 Along with the monsoon showers comes the risk of various diseases like food poisoning, diarrhea, dysentery and cholera.
 As per the Ayurveda, monsoon is the time when the humidity levels are high in the atmosphere and the capability of our body’s digestive system is at its lowest.
 In rainy season digestion is generally weak.
 Therefore one should keep close watch on what to eat and what not to eat in monsoon-time.

-Monsoon also dampens once immunity and makes us susceptible to many diseases prevalent during this season.
+Monsoon also dampens once immunity and makes us susceptible to many diseases prevalent during monsoon season.
 Rainy season marked by a rampant spread of diseases.
 The ailments that crop up during this period flare up in autumn.

-- • Always drink clean and fresh water
+- Always drink clean and fresh water

-- • If you do not have purified water, drink only boiled and filtered water ensure that you drink it within 24 hrs of boiling
+- If you do not have purified water, drink only boiled and filtered water ensure that you drink it within 24 hrs of boiling

-- • Wash all fruits and vegetables thoroughly, particularly leafy vegetables and cauliflower
+- Wash all fruits and vegetables thoroughly, particularly leafy vegetables and cauliflower

-- • Eat moderately as its harder to digest food during the monsoon
+- Eat moderately as its harder to digest food during the monsoon

-- • Moong dal is easily digestible and an ideal choice for the season
+- Moong dal is easily digestible and an ideal choice for the season

-- • Garlic, pepper, ginger, asafoetida (hing), jeera powder, turmeric and coriander enhances digestion and improves immunity
+- Garlic, pepper, ginger, asafoetida (hing), jeera powder, turmeric and coriander enhances digestion and improves immunity

-- • Lighter meat preparations like soups and stews are advisable rather than heavy curries.
+- Lighter meat preparations like soups and stews are advisable rather than heavy curries.

-- • Eat only freshly cooked food, or reheat stored food before consumption
+- Eat only freshly cooked food, or reheat stored food before consumption

-- • Drink warm beverages; add mint or dry ginger powder to tea.
+- Drink warm beverages; add mint or dry ginger powder to tea.